inmanta/inmanta-core/docs/reference/projectyml.rst

 in the index(es) defined in the project.yml, when true, the orchestrator will extend the system's pip configuration rather than replace it.

-Setting this to ``false`` is generally recommended, especially during development, both for portability (by making sure that only the pip config defined in the project.yml will be used regardless of the sytem's pip config) and for security (the isolation reduces the risk of dependency confusion attacks if the ``index-url`` option is set mindfully).
+Setting this to ``false`` is generally recommended, especially during development, both for portability (by making sure that only the pip config defined in the project.yml will be used regardless of the system's pip config) and for security (the isolation reduces the risk of dependency confusion attacks).

 Setting this to ``true`` will have the following consequences: